MoRafay/MoRafay.github.io/README.md

 This is my personal page template.

-© 2026 Muhammad Rafay Mahmood
+© 2026 Muhammad Rafay Mahmood All rights reserved.